Return statement: Overview

+In Pascal there is no return statement.
+Functions or procedures automatically return when reaching their last statement.
+The return value from a function is provided within the function by making an assignment to an identifier with the same name as the function.
+However, some versions of Pascal provide a special function Exit(exp); that can be used to return a value immediately from a function, or, without parameters, to return immediately from a procedure.

+Like Pascal, FORTRAN II, Fortran 66, Fortran 77, and later versions of Fortran specify return values by an assignment to the function name, but also have a return statement; that statement does not specify a return value and, for a function, causes the value assigned to the function name to be returned.

+In some other languages a user defined output parameter is used instead of the function identifier.

 Oberon (Oberon-07) has a return clause instead of a return statement.
 The return clause is placed after the last statement of the procedure body.
-This enables compile-time checking of proper return and return value from the procedure.

 Some expression-oriented programming language, such as Lisp, Perl and Ruby, allow the programmer to omit an explicit return statement, specifying instead that the last evaluated expression is the return value of the subroutine.
 In other cases a Null value is returned if there is no explicit return statement: in Python, the value None is returned when the return statement is omitted, while in JavaScript the value undefined is returned.

 In Windows PowerShell all evaluated expressions which are not captured (e.g., assigned to a variable, cast to void or piped to $null) are returned from the subroutine as elements in an array, or as a single object in the case that only one object has not been captured.

 In Perl, a return value or values of a subroutine can depend on the context in which it was called.
 The most fundamental distinction is a scalar context where the calling code expects one value, a list context where the calling code expects a list of values and a void context where the calling code doesn't expect any return value at all.
 A subroutine can check the context using the wantarray function.
 A special syntax of return without arguments is used to return an undefined value in scalar context and an empty list in list context.
 The scalar context can be further divided into Boolean, number, string, and various reference types contexts.
 Also, a context-sensitive object can be returned using a contextual return sequence, with lazy evaluation of scalar values.

-Many operating systems let a program return a result (separate from normal output) when its process terminates; these values are referred to as return codes, or more specifically exit statuses.
+Many operating systems let a program return a result (separate from normal output) when its process terminates; these values are referred to exit statuses.
 The amount of information that can be passed this way is quite limited, in practice often restricted to signalling success or fail.
 From within the program this return is typically achieved by calling Exit (system call) (common even in C, where the alternative mechanism of returning from the main function is available).